JoyChinaza/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem: The Great Load Balancer Debacle of July 14, 2024 Issue Summary:
+POSTMORTEM: THE GREAT LOAD BALANCER DEBACLE OF JULY 14, 2024

+Issue Summary:

 Duration: July 14, 2024, 10:15 AM - 12:30 PM UTC (aka “The Longest 2 Hours and 15 Minutes of Our Lives”).

 Impact: 90% of users experienced a digital blackout. 😱 Imagine your favorite streaming service suddenly showing nothing but cat videos on loop—that’s the kind of disruption we’re talking about.
 Users couldn’t log in, couldn’t access services, and probably couldn’t calm their rising panic.
 Root Cause: A “tiny” load balancer configuration change that snowballed into a traffic jam of epic proportions.
 Who knew one little rule could cause such a ruckus? 🚧

 Timeline:
 10:20 AM: Monitoring alert: “Bad Gateway?
 More like No Gateway!
 Help!” pops up on screens. 🚨 10:25 AM: On-call engineer—let’s call him “Hero of the Day”—dives in, thinking it’s the same old database drama.
 Spoiler: It wasn’t. 🦸‍♂️